 Learn More About the English Department

-With over 80 full-time faculty and over 100 graduate students, the department of English is a vibrant and energetic collection of teachers, scholars, researchers, and writers.
+With more than 70 full-time faculty and more than 100 graduate students, the department of English is a vibrant and energetic collection of teachers, scholars, researchers, and writers.
 We offer three degrees: a B.A. in English, an M.A. in English with concentrations in eight different areas, and a Ph.D. in Rhetoric, Writing, and Professional Communication.
 We also offer an undergraduate certificate in business and technical communication and post-baccalaureate certificates in professional communication, multicultural and transnational literatures, teaching English to speakers of other languages (TESOL), and teaching English in two-year colleges.

 The Department of English works closely with the University Writing Program.
 For more information on the UWP, please visit its pages on the Composition/Writing Foundations Program, the Bate Center, the Writing Across the Curriculum Program, and the University Writing Center.